PatrickA20/Youtube-ETL-Pipeline/README.md

 ## Project Structure

 It is wrapped around a main folder "690A Final".
 Inside there are four other folders to keep the ETL process organized and clear.
-The "dags" folder is to automate the schedule process using AirFlow.
+The "dags" folder is to automate the schedule process using Airflow.
 While the folders: "extract", "transform", and "load" are showing each step of the process.
 With files ".env.example" showing where you need to input your Youtube API key and PostgreSQL information.
 The "requirements.txt" file is there for all the libraries necessary in this project.

 # Setup Instructions